 Relax in the sun with a Spanish holiday villa or apartment

-Located on the Iberian Peninsula, Spain has long been a popular holiday destination for European and international travellers.
+Located on Europe's Iberian Peninsula, Spain has long been a popular holiday destination for European and international travellers.
 Renting a villa makes for a wonderful base from which to explore this stunning and diverse country.
 From spectacular cities such as Madrid and Barcelona to the luxurious beaches of the Costa Brava, Spain offers something for every traveller.
 If you’re seeking something more sedate, Seville and Granada offer wonderful attractions, shopping and food without the bustle of the larger Spanish cities.

 Spain is one of the most widely visited countries in Europe and so incredibly easy to access from just about anywhere.
 There are regular flights to the large cities such as Madrid and Barcelona all year round.
 Flights to airports such as Malaga and other beach destinations are less frequent in the winter - although this does mean you can often get some great out of season deals.

 Every airport is served with extensive public transportation.
 Some Spain holiday homes in more rural areas are best reached by hire car.
 Even if it's possible to get there via public transport, if you’re staying in a more secluded part of the country a car is the easiest way to explore the region at your convenience.